Active Template Library: History

 COM objects can also be created with Microsoft Foundation Classes (MFC), but this leads to larger binaries that require support DLLs.
 ATL, on the other hand, is a more lightweight alternative in situations where the graphical user interface parts of MFC are not required.

+Older versions of ATL (ATL prior to version 7.1, pre-Visual Studio 2005) are incompatible with DEP because it places executable thunks in data heap.

+This problem can be mitigated with DEP-ATL thunk emulation with performance penalty.

 In ATL version 7 (Visual Studio 2003), which directly succeeded version 3 (Visual Studio 6.0), a number of MFC classes like CString were made available in ATL, or more precisely moved to an ATLMFC common layer which is shared by both libraries.
 ATL version 7 also introduced attributes in C++ in an attempt to provide something similar to CLI attributes, however these have not been particularly successful, and have been deemphasized in ATL version 8 (Visual Studio 2005); the various wizards no longer generate them by default.
 Version 7 also introduced new string conversion classes.

 On July 28, 2009, Microsoft released a patch to ATL to fix a bug that could allow ActiveX controls created using ATL to be vulnerable to a remote code execution security flaw.

-Since Visual Studio 2013, ATL code in Visual C++ 2013 is static, eliminating the DLL.
+Since Visual Studio 2013 (ATL version 12), all ATL code is static, eliminating the DLL.